OpenLiberty/liberty-tools-intellij/README.md

 Projects with the Liberty Maven Plugin or Liberty Gradle Plugin configured will appear in the Liberty tool window on the sidebar.
 If the tool window is not enabled by default, you can view it by selecting **View > Tool Windows > Liberty**.

+> Note: Make sure the **JAVA_HOME** system environment variable is set to define the JDK for running Liberty dev mode.

 For minimum requirements information and detailed instructions on how to use the Liberty actions, check out the [Liberty Tools for IntelliJ IDEA user guide](docs/user-guide.md) page.

 ## Actions